• Skip to primary navigation

 1. Plan your meals ahead of time

 Whether you are single or feeding a family, planning your meals may seem like a waste of time.
-However, it is critical to do if you want to save money on your grocery bill.
+However, it is critical to do this if you want to save money on your grocery bill.

 With a plan, you will only purchase the food you need and not fill your shopping basket with various foods that just waste money.